greatrwbmarketing-ops/xpoll/SUBMISSION.md

 This is also why we don't fully address Problem #6 yet: it's the next thing we're building, and where conviction + capital + collaboration would move us fastest.

 ---

-## What's in this repo

-[Brief one-line description of what reviewers will find here — e.g. "Core XPoll smart contracts and campaign engine" or "Demo build of the soulbound data profile system."]